owlstead/RNG-BC/README.md

 Excerpt
 ---

 This document provides a specification and analysis of the Optimized Simple Discard Method.
 As the name implies the Optimized Simple Discard Method is an optimization of the Simple Discard Method that is specified by NIST in NIST SP 800-90A Rev 1.
-The Simple Discard Method is used to generate well distributed random numbers in a range $[0, r)$ given a well distributed random bit generator or DRBG.
+The Simple Discard Method is used to generate well distributed random numbers in a range $\left[0, r\right)$ given a well distributed random bit generator or DRBG.
 The Simple Discard Method is colloquially known as *rejection sampling*.

-The Optimized Simple Discard Method is implemented by an algorithm called RNG-BC.
-RNG-BC is an acronym for Random Number Generator using Binary Compare.
-We will also introduce a derived random number generator RNG-BC-$z$, which operates on words with bit size $z$.
-For instance, RNG-BC-8 operates on bytes instead of bits.
+The Optimized Simple Discard Method is implemented by an algorithm called $\text{RNG-BC}$. $\text{RNG-BC}$ is an acronym for Random Number Generator using Binary Compare.
+We will also introduce a derived random number generator $\text{RNG-BC-}z$, which operates on words with bit size $z$.
+For instance, $\text{RNG-BC-8}$ operates on bytes instead of bits.

 First we prove by reduction that the implementation is not biased.
 Secondly we show that the Optimized method is highly efficient with regards to usage of the underlying RBG by creating a performance analysis that shows the number of bits retrieved from the DRBG.